 HIPAA Privacy and Security rules help safeguard employees’ protected health information, an important responsibility now that data breaches are more common.
 Learn 10 ways your organization can satisfy HIPAA regulations in the May Compliance Guide.

 We have all witnessed the devastating effects Mother Nature can cause throughout the year.
 As we look ahead to the severe storm weather season, now is the time to prepare for the threats posed by flood waters, severe thunderstorms and tornadoes.

-This Weekly Market Update reviews the top 3 market headlines: Fed rate hikes face challenges, U.S. markets move toward growth mentality, and bond yields outpace dividend yields.
+This Weekly Market Update reviews the top 3 market headlines: GDP growth slows, ECB stimulus and policy uncertainty.